kjerfire/math5610/manual/vecCrossProduct.md

-# Vector Dot Product Calculator
+# Vector Cross Product Calculator

-**Routine Name:**           vecDotProduct
+**Routine Name:**           vecCrossProduct

 **Author:** Nathanael Barney

 **Language:** Python 3.7.

-**Description/Purpose:** This routine will compute the cross product of two vectors, that being matrix that results from vector multiplication.
+**Description/Purpose:** This routine will compute the cross product of two vectors, returning the vector that results from such an operation.

 **Input:**
 * Arguement 1: vector 1